ShaneXiangH/GoMoKu/README.md

 # GoMoku

-## This is my first project in the course Aritifical Intelligence in Southern University of Science and Technology on 2019 fall.
+The work is done as the first project in CS303 Artifical Intelligence 2019 Autumn @ SUSTech